musabone1/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 ## 🎯 Purpose of the Lab

-* **Isolated Testing Environment: Using VirtualBox allows us to run a full penetration-testing operating system (Kali Linux) inside a dedicated virtual machine.
-This ensures all security tools, scans, and experiments are executed safely without risking the stability, files, or settings of the host computer.
+* **Why VirtualBox?** VirtualBox operates as a Type-2 hypervisor, allowing us to deploy and test security operating systems like Kali Linux inside fully isolated virtual machines.
+This guarantees that penetration testing tools, network scans, and experimental configurations remain safely contained without endangering the host operating system or system files.
-* **Network Segmentation: VirtualBox’s built-in NAT Network (⁠10.0.0.0/24⁠) acts as a private virtual router.
-It allows virtual machines to communicate with each other and access the internet for updates while keeping the entire lab completely separated from your physical local area network (LAN).
+* **Why an Isolated Virtual Network?** Configuring VirtualBox's built-in **NAT Network (`10.0.0.0/24`)** creates a private virtual router within the hypervisor.
+This allows lab Virtual Machines to communicate securely with each other and reach the internet for updates while keeping the entire environment segmented from the physical local area network (LAN).
+* **Snapshot & Rollback Control:** VirtualBox provides snapshot functionality, allowing you to save a clean base state of your environment.
+If a service breaks or system files are corrupted during testing, the virtual machine can be restored to a known-good state instantly.

 ---